letmaik/pyvirtualcam/README.md

 To use the OBS virtual camera, simply [install OBS](https://obsproject.com/).

-Note that OBS provides a single camera instance only, so it is *not* possible to send frames from Python, capture the camera in OBS, mix it with other content, and output it again as virtual camera.
+Note that OBS provides a single camera instance only, so it is *not* possible to send frames from Python to the built-in OBS virtual camera, capture the camera in OBS, mix it with other content, and output it again to OBS' built-in virtual camera.
+To achieve such a workflow, use another virtual camera from Python (like Unity Capture) so that OBS' built-in virtual camera is free for use in OBS.

+### Windows: Unity Capture

+[Unity Capture](https://github.com/schellingb/UnityCapture) provides a virtual camera originally meant for streaming Unity games.
+Compared to most other virtual cameras it supports RGBA frames (frames with transparency) which in turn can be captured in [OBS](https://obsproject.com/) for further processing.

+To use the Unity Capture virtual camera, follow the [installation instructions](https://github.com/schellingb/UnityCapture#installation) on the project site.

 ### macOS: OBS